 Ford’s five-year period as the Creative Director at Gucci was remembered as the brand’s resurgence to lost glory, and by the time Gucci was acquired by Yves Saint Laurent in 1999, the company was valued at more than $4 billion.

-Ford was also creatively involved in creating the two brands most famous fragrance releases that are still praised as one of the best fragrances ever released and now discontinued:
+Ford was also creatively involved in creating the two brands’ most famous fragrance releases which are still praised as one of the best fragrances ever released and are now discontinued:

 - Gucci Pour Homme 1